 Corporations that lack diversity, especially gender, lack integrity.
 This is the 21st century why is this still an issue?
 There are women highly-qualified for these positions, more than ever before.
 Now I understand that men are considered underrepresented in PR but it is this industry that is leading the next generation to equality in the workforce.

 Women face an immense amount of scrutiny in the workforce.
 They are sexualized and always have to be “put together” to be considered professional.
-I don’t know if the work place will ever be rid of sexual dynamics but shouldn’t people take into consideration what women have to go through?
-If anything, the women who make it to the top positions in corporations should be highly considered for the position of a CEO because of what they had to go through; more than any man.
-Women need to have thick skin and determination to get them where they want to go in this industry, which I find more valuable in the workplace than basic leadership skills.
+I don’t know if the workplace will ever be rid of sexual dynamics but shouldn’t people take into consideration what women have to go through?
+If anything, the women who make it to the executive positions in corporations should be highly considered for the position of a CEO because of what they had to go through.
+Women need to have thick skin and determination to get them where they want to go in this industry, which I find personally more valuable in the workplace than basic leadership skills.

 In addition, women are often attacked if they have a family and are in the workforce.
-It is either they spend too much time in the office and not enough time caring for their family or the other way around.
-Honestly, either way people will have something to say.
-It is ridiculous.
-It comes as a natural instinct to want to be there for your family, so why are women scrutinized for taking care of their family?
+It is either they spend too much time in the office and not enough time caring for their family, or the other way around.
+Honestly, either way, people will have something to say.
+It comes as a natural instinct to want to be there for your family, so why are women being scrutinized for taking care of their family and working?
 If women spend time in the workforce they are just being an example for their children that men aren’t always the breadwinner.
 Women who grew up with a working mother tend to have more powerful jobs than women whose mothers stayed home to care for them and did not work.
 In the United States, women with working mothers make 23 percent more than women whose mothers did not work.
 If anything, it shows that they can balance numerous thing but can put what’s important first.
 What comes after family is work, that’s how it is for most people BUT work can also be your other family.